Saturday, December 24, 2016

 In , ,

-2.Things that may not be discussed here include (but is not limited to): Brain-dumps, any other form of copyright infringement, any illegal activity, spam, politics, and personal attacks.
-It doesn’t matter if it’s legal where you live, Facebook is an American website.
-If you like a post, that is considered the same as if you posted it yourself.
+Group Rules: 1.This is a network for the network associate.
+All legitimate things CCNA related, as well as most other I.T. topics may be discussed here.2.Things that may not be discussed here include (but is not limited to): Brain-dumps, any other form of copyright infringement, any illegal activity, spam, politics, and personal attacks.
+It doesn’t matter if it’s legal where you live, Facebook...

 Share: